Songwriter, singer and guitarist of the band:

 1982 blackface 135-watt “Ultra-Linear” model.
 It had Groove 6L6′s Tubes.
 Kurt used it for recording “In Utero” and on “Unplugged.”

-Some people say that Kurt also used Marshalls, and he did indeed use Marshall cabinets, but as Earnie Bailey his technician said, he really disliked Marshall Amps:
+Some people argue that Kurt also used Marshalls, and he did indeed use Marshall cabinets, but as Earnie Bailey his technician said, he really disliked Marshall Amps:

 “Regarding the Marshalls, Kurt really disliked Marshall amps.
 Partly, due to the whole hair metal stigma happening in the 80′s, and he didn’t like the sound of them.
 I think it was too generic for him.
 If you recall on his 4×12 cabs, he had his Marshall logos taped over, not removed (which is a simple task), as a statement towards the status associated with owning Marshall gear.
 Marshall 4×12′s are easy to find whether you are buying or renting overseas.
 This is a likely reason why he used them considering how often they had to be replaced.
 Kurt using a Marshall head for a power amp is pretty out there, think about it, a Marshall’s output stage is rather dirty and would be even more so at the volumes Nirvana played at.
 I brought an old plexi 100 to the Reciprocal session in 1993.
 It had 6550′s in it and had the gain lowered to sound like a Dual Showman.
 It took a long time to get him to even try it.
 Kurt wound up recording with Endino’s Twin again, and Krist used the plexi for bass”